For complete instructions on how ministers can join, see the Unity Minister Licensing Agreement.

 Over 54% of our movement has embraced our Unity Identity Program.
-There are currently 289 ministries, 11 of which are in Canada, along with all 7 continental regions, two sub-regions, 3 international organizations and 41 individual ministers.
-There are a total of 343 participants.
+There are currently 311 ministries in the US and Canada, along with all 7 continental regions, two sub-regions, 3 international organizations, 1 international school and 47 individual ministers.
+There are a total of 371 participants.
 This is a list of participating ministries.
 See a map of branded ministries in the US and Canada.

 Benefits and Resources

 - Professionally designed materials - Your spiritual community can take advantage of professionally researched and designed materials.
 Our research gave us language and visuals that appeals to people within Unity and those who are not familiar with Unity.
 We have created new materials that will resonate with both groups.

 - The Branding Program will save you time and money - You don't have to reinvent the “wheel” for your communication and marketing materials.
 Since the message and visuals will remain the same for several years, you don't have to constantly recreate your pieces.

 - Professionally designed website - Your ministry can elect to create a professionally designed branded website at an excellent price.
 Each responsive website is based on the branding research and developed in cooperation with your ministry.
 This allows each ministry's personality to shine through while also providing a professional and cohesive look.
 Your website would be easily updated with DailyWord, UnityFM and articles streamed and refreshed daily.
 Find out more about our web service.